krishaamer/green-filter-research/research/literature/sustainability.md

 -   Bailey & Eggereide (2020) shows how the Norwegian government plans to increase salmon production 5x by 2050.
 How can this be sustainable?

-## Carbon Labeling {#carbon-labeling}

--   Cohen & Vandenbergh (2012)

-## Oracles for Sustainability Data {#oracles-for-sustainability-data}

-A data oracle is the concept of a source of real-world data which can be ingested through an API by, for example, a blockchain system.
-There are many databases of sustainability information which could serve as an oracle for “green filter”, including carbon labeling, packaging, transportation, consumption, waste, etc.

 ## Climate Anxiety {#climate-anxiety}

 Design to reduce climate anxiety